paritee/Paritee.StardewValley.Frameworks/QuickPatchBuildings/README.md

 ### Skins

 It is possible to override the default spritesheets for the QPB buildings so that you can use your favourite packs (ex. add seasonal support).

+#### Add a Skin

+The following section explains how to add a skin with the [QPB](https://www.nexusmods.com/stardewvalley/mods/0000) mod and Content Patcher.
+In this example we will be using [Paritee's Seasonal Animal Troughs](https://www.nexusmods.com/stardewvalley/mods/0000) mod.

+1. Install the latest version of [QPB](#install)
+2. Install the latest version of [Content Patcher](https://www.nexusmods.com/stardewvalley/mods/1915)
+3. Unzip the [Paritee's Seasonal Animal Troughs](https://www.nexusmods.com/stardewvalley/mods/0000) folder into `Stardew Valley/Mods`
+4. Run the game using SMAPI

+#### Creating or Upgrading a Content Patcher skin

  You need to make sure your Content Patcher skin mod adheres to the following.

-#### Example

 I'll be using [Paritees's Seasonal Animal Troughs](https://www.nexusmods.com/stardewvalley/mods/0000) as the Content Patcher skin mod and [Paritee's Animal Troughs](https://www.nexusmods.com/stardewvalley/mods/0000) as the QPB building in the example.

 1. Add your target QPB building's mod `UniqueID` (found in `manifest.json`) as a required dependency in your Content Patcher skin mod's `manifest.json`.